 03 of 05

-The term country-style ribs is less specific than the two types of ribs just discussed, which means there are a few cuts of pork that tend to be sold as country-style ribs.
+The country-style ribs are less specific than the 2 types of ribs just discussed, which means there are a few cuts of pork that tend to be sold as country-style ribs.

 04 of 05